Synthetic-Bits/Audio-Synthesizer/README.md

-# MIDI Audio Synthesizer
+# MIDI Digital Synthesizer

-The MIDI Audio Synthesizer is an embedded application capable of synthesizing audio given a MIDI input.
+The MIDI Digital Synthesizer is an embedded system capable of synthesizing audio m.

 ## Group Members